WebOfTrustInfo/rwot7-toronto/draft-documents/btcr_0_1.md

 ### 2. Restrict to schema.org schemas, like person.

 We'll restrict our prototypes to schema.org schemas as opposed to custom schemas.
-Can use Christopher's test cases
+We've developed a [suite of test cases](https://github.com/w3c-ccg/did-hackathon-2018/blob/master/BTCR-DID-Tests.md) that can be used.

 ### 3. Privacy: stick to pseudoanonymous claim content